xkxx/Sy/README.md

 ### Implementation and Performance

 The interpreter included in the original fscriptME has been removed.
-Instead, a AST compiler has been added in its place.
+A AST compiler has been added in its place.
 Now new code will have some minor compilation overhead, but frequently used functions will run much faster.
 Further optimation in the LexAnn might be desirable to achieve better performance.
 Help will be very appreciated in this aspect.

 ### Future Roadmap